 Mathematics scope and sequence suggestion in chart form

 Different math curricula utilize different scopes and sequences.
-If you're piecing together your math curriculum from several sources, or for some reason not following any curriculum exactly to the "tee", it is helpful to have
+This article gives you a general idea of a "basic" mathematics scope and sequence through elementary and middle school (grades 1-7 or 8), which is helpful if you're piecing together your math curriculum or for some reason not following any curriculum exactly to the "tee".

-I have made the following chart as a rough guideline approximately when and in which order one should study various math topics.
-It gives you a general idea of a "basic" mathematics scope and sequence through elementary and middle school (grades 1-7 or 8).
+The following chart is a rough guideline showing you approximately when and in which order one should study various math topics.
 Don't read too much into it.
 For example, it is not telling you in which order to study the topics during any grade, and it doesn't include every single topic.

-The chart aims to show that certain mathematics topics are IN FOCUS in certain grade levels, and then "fade away" into the status of occasional review only.
-As explained in my coherent curriculum article, you do not need to study basic arithmetic topics in each and every grade till 8th grade.
-It is better to focus, aim for mastery, and then move on.
+Notice that certain math topics are IN FOCUS in certain grade levels, and then "fade away" into the status of occasional review only.
+As explained in my article on coherent curriculum, you don't need to study basic arithmetic topics in each and every grade until the 8th grade.
+It is better to keep a good focus, aim for mastery, and then move on.

-Note also that most math curricula have algebra in 9th grade and pre-algebra in 8th grade.
-This chart is assuming algebra starts in 8th grade, but children and situations are different: for some, it works better to start algebra in 8th, while for others it is better to wait till 9th.
+Note also that many math curricula present algebra in 9th grade and pre-algebra in 8th grade.
+This chart is assuming that algebra starts in 8th grade, but children and their situations are different: for some, it works better to start algebra in 8th, while for others it is better to wait till 9th.

 The red 'strand' is addition, subtraction, and place value.
 These tie together.
 In first grade, children start with the addition and subtraction concepts, place value till 100, basic addition and subtraction facts within 10, and some easy additions and subtractions within 100.

 Regrouping in multi-digit addition and subtraction is introduced in second grade, and is studied with bigger numbers in grades 3 and 4.
 Mental addition and subtraction are important, too.
 As years pass, students study bigger and bigger numbers: up to 1000 in 2nd grade, and up to one million in 4th.